GoogleCloudPlatform/professional-services/README.md

 ## Online Predictions

-The example pipeline makes batch predictions, but a common deployment patterns is to create an API endpoint that receives features and returns a prediction.
+The example pipeline makes batch predictions, but a common deployment pattern is to create an API endpoint that receives features and returns a prediction.
 Do the following steps to deploy a model for online prediction, make a prediction, and then undeploy the model. **Do not leave your model deployed, deployed models can easily cost tens to hundreds of dollars a day.**

 All commands should be run from the project root (the folder with this README).
 This assumes your config file is in config/my_config.yaml.